 Funder: Centers for Disease Control - NCIRD

-Summary: Supports a network of researchers to advance CDC’s influenza modeling and forecasting for improved situational awareness, prevention, and control strategies.
+Summary: Supports a network of researchers to advance CDC’s influenza modeling and forecasting for improved situational awareness and influenza prevention and control.